IDEMSInternational/epicsa-climate-api/README.md

-# EPICSA Climate Api
+# E-PICSA Climate Api

-API for accessing e-picsa climate services
+API for accessing E-PICSA climate services

 Build with [FastAPI](https://fastapi.tiangolo.com/)

 ## Pre-Requisites

-The api requires python and R runtimes installed.
+The api requires Python and R runtimes installed.
 It has been tested with the versions listed below

 - Python (3.11)
   [https://www.python.org/downloads](https://www.python.org/downloads)